 Do they taste like the real thing?

-No. As much as these low carb bagels are tasty, they are different than regular bagels.
+Sadly, no. They are incredibly good, but they are different than regular bagels.
 Without gluten and yeast, it’s obviously not the same.
-But they are very, very good.
-Amazingly so.

 The same goes for other fathead-dough-based foods.
 So these keto soft pretzels are just wonderful.
 But they do not taste like real pretzels.

 How many carbs and calories are in a keto bagel?